blog Details

 Typical impacts:

-◾ Tube leaks from rapid temperature swings
+◾ Tube leaks from rapid temperature variation

 ◾ Damaged kiln refractory